 - Removal of Costume: Parts of the costume (excluding intimate areas) may be removed during the performance, depending on the choreography.
-However, costumes should never be removed in an erotic or suggestive manner. - Prohibited Items: The following items are not allowed in costumes: - Thongs, pasties, garter belts, underwear, swimwear, or bikinis - Transparent clothing that does not adequately cover the breast or pelvic area - PVC, rubber, oil, or water-based substances - Minors: - Must have their legs covered during the performance.
-Dance tights or nude stockings are permitted. - Adults: - The costume must cover the entire pelvic area and at least half of the buttocks at the start of the performance. - Adult competitors may wear shorts or leotards; however, if less than 50% of the glutes are covered, stockings must be worn underneath.
+However, costumes should never be removed in an erotic or suggestive manner. - Prohibited Items: The following items are not allowed in costumes: - Thongs, pasties, garter belts, underwear, swimwear, or bikinis - Transparent clothing that does not adequately cover the breast or pelvic area - o PVC, rubber, oil, or water-based substances

+Performers both Minors and Adults:

+- The costume must cover the entire pelvic area and at least half of the buttocks at the start of the performance. - Adult competitors may wear shorts or leotards; however, if less than 50% of the glutes are covered, stockings must be worn underneath.
 Stockings in any color (nude or black) are allowed.